PonteIneptique/lss/README.md

 file.xml
 ```

+### Qualitatively search for best parameters

-You can also get it to make multiple simulation, to chose the best value:
+You can also get it to make multiple simulation, to chose the best value (highest ratio = bigger simplification)

 ```python
 from lss.parsers import PageXML